 I've watched his two part interview with Rob Skiba on YouTube.

 I agree in the sense that contemporary Heaven is not what we are looking forward to.
-And while I disagree with Soul Sleep, rejecting The Resurrection, or arguing it is not a liberal Bodily Resurrection is far worse of a false doctrine.
+And while I disagree with Soul Sleep, rejecting The Resurrection or arguing it is not a literal Bodily Resurrection is far worse of a false doctrine.
 And I agree with him that being Born Again refers to the Resurrection.
 And I can agree with him on where to put the comma when Jesus says to the thief on the Cross "I tell you this day, you shall be with me in Paradise".

 Much of what he says is stuff I already addressed in The Soul and Spirit Biblically.
 And I will be doing a separate post on the Prophecy Blog about what he has to say regarding Enoch and Elijah.
 But that spins off from what I've already argued regarding them.
 And I agree with him over Rob Skiba about The Book of Enoch and Jasher being bad sources.

 I can also agree with his take on the Witch of Endor and Samuel, in fact he convinced me of that, it does go against how I've mentioned it before.
 And I agree on the Rich Man and Lazursus of Luke 16 being a Parable and not something to build doctrine on.
 And his take on the point of what Jesus said to the Sadducees in Matthew 22 is also valid.